mark-itc/pat-addoption-vadim-gringauz/README.md

 ## :clipboard: Description
-The final project of the course: fullstack web-app for a pet adoption agency Were given only general guidelines for the client and the server Everything else we did ourselves, including design and milestones [FE Guidelines PDF file](./itc-guidelines/Frontend.pdf) [BE Guidelines PDF file](./itc-guidelines/Backend.pdf)
+The final project of the course: fullstack web-app for a pet adoption agency Were given only general guidelines for the client and the server Everything else had to do ourselves, including the design and milestones [FE Guidelines PDF file](./itc-guidelines/Frontend.pdf) [BE Guidelines PDF file](./itc-guidelines/Backend.pdf)